Beta Israel: Beta Abraham

-Beta Abraham Ge'ez: Bēta Abreham, "House of Abraham")—other terms by which the community have been known include Tebiban ("possessor of secret knowledge"), Balla Ejj (Ge'ez: "Craftsmens"), Buda (Ge'ez: "evil eye").
+Beta Abraham Ge'ez: Bēta Avreham, "House of Abraham")—other terms by which the community have been known include Tebiban ("possessor of secret knowledge"), Balla Ejj (Ge'ez: "Craftsmens"), Buda (Ge'ez: "evil eye").
 The earliest reference to the Jewish community in the historical region of Shewa comes from the 13th century missionary Zena Marqos.
 More Jews arrived in the region of Shewa from the regions of Fogera and Dembiya during the rule of Negasi Krestos and as a result a first wave of Jewish immigration began in the years 1692–1702.

 Slaves

-The Beta Israel, like their non-Jewish neighbours back in Ethiopia, were owners of "black" slaves—a fact that group members have not shared with outsiders in Israel.
+The Beta Israel, like their non-Jewish neighbours back in Ethiopia, were owners of "black" slaves or Baryas —a fact that group members have not shared with outsiders in Israel.
 Slavery was practiced in Ethiopia as in much of Africa until it was formally abolished in 1942.
 When a person was enslaved by a Jew, they went through conversion (giyur) to Judaism.
 The Barya's status is not specific to Beta Israel, and is found in other communities in northern Ethiopia.

 The Baryas descend from servants bought on the ancient slave markets of the Horn of Africa, and converted to the religion of their masters.
 They are considered "Black" (t'equr, or shanqilla) by the Beta Israel, who perceive themselves as qey ("red") or t'eyem ("brown"), having lighter skin and more "Middle Eastern" facial features than those of the populations inside the continent.
 The Baryas were not allowed to join the congregation and were not allowed inside the synagogues and had to stay in the courtyard.
 Ownership passed down through the master's family for many generations.
 Intermarriage with them was prohibited, and a mixed descendant was considered a slave.